-The accreditation authority for each health profession is listed in the table below with information about the accreditation functions they perform.
+The Accreditation Authority for each health profession is listed in the table below with information about the accreditation functions they perform.
 Information about the accreditation process is also available on each external authority’s website.
-The Accreditation Committees are developing their processes and information will be available soon.